mmore500/mmore500.github.io/blog_professional/_posts/2020-07-16-blog-guide.md

   <br />
   <br />
   ```
-9. Unfortunately, you might have to fix embedded images urls manually.
+9. Unfortunately, you might have to fix embedded images' urls manually.
   * but everything else should just work automatically :upside_down_face:
   * you can find the address they're hosted on at your site and fix all the `<img src="">`'s to point there
   * the Better (but Even More Annoying) Thing, though, would be to upload all the images to the WordPress server and then update the image urls to point there